-- The FSA will strive to ensure that banks give customers appropriate and detailed explanations in order to obtain customers' understanding and consent. - Also with regard to new loans, the FSA will encourage financial institutions to maintain smooth financing with appropriate loan judgments that consider customers' status including their economic circumstances, while keeping in mind repayment plans that remain feasible for customers in the future, taking into account the effects of interest rate fluctuations. - In the case of housing loans insured by group guarantee companies (including the cases in which the guarantee company, etc. acquired housing loan claims through payment in subrogation), the FSA will intensively verify whether financial institutions are giving guidance to, having dialogues with, and making requests to such guarantee companies as efforts to properly deal with the facilitation of financing, from the perspective of smooth financing also in these companies. - 3) Efforts for Formation of a Sound Consumer Finance Market
+- 1) The FSA will intensively verify whether in response to requests from borrowers for changing loan terms, etc., the financial institutions deal properly with borrowers while fully considering the economic situation the borrowers are in, and considering the objective of the "Act concerning Temporary Measures to Facilitate Financing for SMEs, etc." - 2) The FSA will strive to ensure that banks give customers appropriate and detailed explanations in order to obtain customers' understanding and consent. - 3) Also with regard to new loans, the FSA will encourage financial institutions to maintain smooth financing with appropriate loan judgments that consider customers' status, including their economic circumstances, while keeping in mind repayment plans that remain feasible for customers in the future, taking into account the effects of interest rate fluctuations. - 4) In the case of housing loans insured by group guarantee companies (including the cases in which the guarantee company, etc. acquired housing loan claims through payment in subrogation), the FSA will intensively verify whether financial institutions are giving guidance to, having dialogues with, and making requests to such guarantee companies as efforts to properly deal with the facilitation of financing, from the perspective of smooth financing also in these companies.

+(5) Efforts for Formation of a Sound Consumer Finance Market

-From the viewpoint of forming a sound consumer finance market in the medium and long term, there is a need for banks to actively handle loans to consumers.
-Therefore, for loans to consumers, the FSA will continue its work from the previous program year on supervision with the following points in mind.
+From the viewpoint of forming a sound consumer finance market in the medium and long term, there is a need for banks, etc. to actively handle loans to consumers.
+Therefore, for loans to consumers, the FSA will continue its work from the previous program year on supervision with the following points in mind:

-- Understand the actual situation as to whether the bank is dealing with consumer loans proactively, considering needs. - The FSA encourages banks to build suitable screening systems which consider the actual situations of customers, to prevent customers from excess borrowing.
-The FSA also encourages banks to understand the customer's situation properly when examining a loan, instead of only relying on the information of credit information institutions or guarantee examinations of credit guarantee companies, if using such information.
+- 1) Understand the actual situation as to whether the bank is dealing with consumer loans proactively, considering needs. - 2) The FSA encourages banks to build suitable screening systems which consider the actual situations of customers, to prevent customers from excess borrowing.
+The FSA also encourages banks to understand the customer's situation properly when examining a loan, instead of only relying on the information of credit information institutions or guarantee examinations of credit guarantee companies, if using such information